2026 CONCACAF U-17 World Cup qualification

-2026 CONCACAF U-17 World Cup qualification, officially called the 2026 Concacaf U-17 Men's Qualifiers, decided which teams from CONCACAF would join host Qatar at the 2026 FIFA U-17 World Cup.
+2026 CONCACAF U-17 World Cup qualification, officially called the 2026 Concacaf U-17 Men's Qualifiers, decided which teams from CONCACAF join host Qatar at the 2026 FIFA U-17 World Cup.
 Eight qualifying slots were allocated to CONCACAF.

 Teams

 The 41 CONCACAF national teams were ranked based on the CONCACAF Men's Under-17 Ranking as of 24 April 2025.
-34 teams entered the tournament.
+34 teams originally entered the tournament, and two subsequently withdrew, resulting in 32 teams participating.